Horse Nutrition for Shedding Season

 Help Your Horse Shed in Other Ways

 - Daily grooming is usually the easiest way to help your horse shed.
-Nothing beats a good curry comb session to release loose hair.
+Nothing beats a good curry comb session to remove loose hair.

 - Let your horse exercise and enjoy ample turnout; their movement supports mental and physical health.
 And sometimes they roll more when out and about.

-- If the weather is good, a bath with a mild shampoo can help boost shedding.
+- If the weather is good, a bath with a mild shampoo can help reduce shedding.

 Read more about some tools to help your horse shed here.